Optimal Robust Reinsurance with Multiple Insurers: Reinsurer's strategy under ambiguity

 \end{theorem}

+One observes that the reinsurer's optimal compensators are exponential distortions of the weighted geometric mean of the insurers' compensators.
+In particular, the optimal compensator for insurer-$k$'s idiosyncratic loss process is the weighted geometric mean of the compensators for that loss process under all models, distorted by the losses insurer-$k$ cedes to the reinsurer.
+The optimal compensator for the systemic loss is the weighted geometric mean of the compensators of the systemic loss under all models, distorted by the sum of all losses ceded to the reinsurer.

-One observes that the reinsurer's optimal compensator is an exponential distortion of the weighted geometric mean of the insurers' compensators.
-For small ambiguity-aversion of the reinsurer, $\eps \to 0$, the compensator approaches the weighted geometric mean.
-We see that the Stackelberg equilibrium $(\boldalpha^*, \boldeta^*, \varsigma^*)$ is independent of time, as the premia, the reinsurance demand, and the reinsurance optimal probability measure are all constant over time.
-Note that in this general case, the optimal insurance demand $\boldalpha^*$ is a function of the optimal reinsurance safety loadings $\boldeta^*$ and the optimal reinsurance compensator $\varsigma^*$.
-Thus, the amount of reinsurance each insurer buys depends on the reinsurer's ambiguity aversion $\eps$ and their belief in each of the insurer's loss models, i.e. on $\pi_k$, $k \in \N$.
+For small ambiguity-aversion of the reinsurer, $\eps \to 0$, each compensator approaches the weighted geometric mean.
+We see that the Stackelberg equilibrium $(\boldalpha^*, \boldeta^*, \varsigma^*,\boldsymbol{\varrho}^*)$ is independent of time, as the premia, the reinsurance demand, and the reinsurance optimal probability measure are all constant over time.
+Note that in this general case, the optimal insurance demand $\boldalpha^*$ is a function of the optimal reinsurance safety loadings $\boldeta^*$ and the optimal reinsurance compensators $\varsigma^*$, $\bvrho^*$.
+Thus, the amount of reinsurance each insurer buys depends on the reinsurer's ambiguity aversion $\eps$ and the reinsurer's belief in each of the insurer's loss models, i.e. on $\pi_k$, $k \in \N$.

-The connection between $\boldalpha^*$, $\boldeta^*$, and $\varsigma^*$ is difficult to disentangle for general reinsurance contracts.
+The connection between $\boldalpha^*$, $\boldeta^*$, $\varsigma^*$, and $\bvrho^*$ is difficult to disentangle for general reinsurance contracts.
 However, for concrete reinsurance contracts, e.g., proportional and excess-of-loss, and a market with two insurers, we can illustrate the Stackelberg equilibrium, as we do in the next section.

+We conclude this section with a discussion on the differences between our approach and an alternate approach where the reinsurer solves separate Stackelberg games with each insurer.

+\begin{remark}[Comparison with separate games] It is natural to compare our equilibrium (the single game) with one where the reinsurer plays $n$ separate Stackelberg games, one with each insurer.
+Note that the equilibrium for the game with only a single insurer is given by taking $n=1$ in \cref{thm:stackelberg_eq}.

+Comparing the two approaches, we see that in the single game setting, the reinsurer uses all available information to create a single model for the insurable losses, and uses that model to price reinsurance contracts.
+For example, the model for the systemic loss, $\vs^*(z)$, depends on all $n$ models for the systemic loss, as well as all possible losses stemming from all reinsurance contracts.
+This model is then used to determine all reinsurance prices, as given by the safety loading, $\eta^*_k$, $k \in \N$.